-Figure 3 shows how the port rotation numbers are being recreated.
+Figure 3 shows how the port rotation numbers have been recreated by a joint project between CLIP and Peter Hamersley.
 The data is fictional.

-Peter Hamersley is working on the documents for 1851 from films at an LDS Church Affiliate Library.
+CLIP and Peter Hamersley have worked through the crew documents for 1851 using FamilySearch films at FamilySearch Affiliate Libraries.
 There are 458 boxes of them, from BT 98/2371 to BT 98/2808 with an additional seven boxes of colonial records.
-From the documents, he is producing a list of the port rotation numbers, names of the ships and their registration details.
+From the documents, we have produced a list of the port rotation numbers, names of the ships and their registration details.

-By far the most important output from this project will be the port rotation number index.
+By far the most important output from this project is the Port Rotation Number Index.

-This will provide a resource to deal with a long-standing problem, providing a key that has eluded researchers for decades and unlocking the data for more than 500,000 seafarers.
+This provides a resource to deal with a long-standing problem, giving the key that has eluded researchers for decades and unlocking the data for more than 500,000 seafarers.

-There will be three further outcomes from the project.
+There are three further outcomes from the project:

 The record shows a port number of 104 which means that the ship he sailed on was registered in Whitby.
 The port rotation number, 86, shows the ship.
 Her name is not recorded, but the entries show that James worked on the same ship from 1851 to 1853 because the same port rotation number appears in each year.The voyages in 1851 and 1852 were in the home trade (around the British Isles and the continent from the River Elbe to Brest) because the entries cover both columns.
 Those for 1851 cover two half years ending June 1851 and December 1851, but there is only one list for 1852.

-The record for 1853 shows a foreign trade voyage.
-The ship is the same - 86.104.1 (it's not clear what the 1 refers to).
+The record for 1853 (Figure 4) shows a foreign trade voyage.
+The ship is the same - 86.104.1 is shown top-right. (it's not clear what the 1 refers to and it can be ignored).
 The voyage is shown on the row below.
 She sailed from Woodbridge (port number 107) on 17 September 1853 and is shown arriving back on 9 September (which is probably a clerical error).

 There is nothing to indicate the ship's name, so finding her crew documents could be difficult.
 There are ten boxes of documents for Whitby for 1853, references BT 98/3601 to BT 98/3610.
 Each of them contains up to a hundred documents for different ships.
 Knowing the ship's name would narrow the search down to just one of those boxes.

-Using the search form, the results show that the port rotation number 86 refers to a ship named Concord registered at Whiby, 6/1837, 189 tons.The results also show that the crew lists for 1851 will be found in BT 98/2778, covering Whitby B-C. We are sure about that, because that is where our data came from.
+Using the CLIP search form, the results (Figure 5) show that the port rotation number 86 refers to a ship named Concord registered at Whitby, 6/1837, 189 tons.The results show that the crew lists for 1851 will be found in BT 98/2778, covering Whitby B-C. We are sure about that, because that is where our data came from.

 The results also show where crew documents will probably be found for other years, for example in piece BT 98/3603 which covers Whitby CI-D for 1853.

-The 1851 Port Rotation Numbers Project would not have happened without Peter Hamersley's insight and his work in digging data out of the crew agreements.
-He has provided the ideas and stimulus which have resulted in a significant breakthrough in solving the mystery of these numbers.
+The 1851 Port Rotation Numbers Project would not have happened without Peter Hamersley's initial contact.
+That provided the stimulus which led us to discover the link to the shipping registers - a significant breakthrough in solving the mystery of these numbers.

 Thank you, Peter.

-We thank our volunteer transcribers, Robert Holloway and Janine Hamersley in Australia and Myfanwy Gate at the National Library of Wales (NLW)
+We thank our volunteer transcribers, Robert Holloway, Laura Hamersley and Janine Hamersley in Australia, Maxwell Crockett in NZ and Myfanwy Gate at the National Library of Wales (NLW).